 Are you’re tired of staring down that plain ole glass of water?
-Infused water to the rescue!
-Add loads of flavor and healthy nutrients by infusing your pitcher with fresh fruits and herbs.
-Unlike commercial vitamin water, fruit-infused homemade vitamin water contains no added sugar, no artificial sweeteners, and no added weirdness.
+Fruit-infused water to the rescue!
+Add loads of flavor and healthy nutrients by adding fresh fruits and herbs to your pitcher.
+Unlike commercially bottled products, homemade vitamin water contains no added sugar, no artificial sweeteners, and no added weirdness.

 With summer winding down (far too quickly to suit me), I find myself feeling a little desperate about the approaching disappearance of summer fruits and vegetables.
 I’ve been sneaking them into everything, from snacks to desserts to drinks.
 On a whim, I began adding fruit and cucumbers to my daily ice water.